cambridge-FDS/solution_ps2_ex4_config/README.md

 # config_example
-This repository is to illustrate how to set up a config.
+This repository is to illustrate how to set up a config for PS 2 ex4.